-"Meanwhile, my eating habits had been thoroughly transformed.
 I’d start my day with overnight oats, then for lunch I’d have home-made vegetable soup or a huge chicken salad and finish it off with some fruit.
-For dinner, I’d make a family-friendly Slimming World spaghetti Bolognese or chicken fried rice, for example.
+For dinner, I’d make spaghetti Bolognese or chicken fried rice.
 Harry and I didn’t even have to give up our Friday-night takeaway – I’d order myself grilled chicken skewers and we’d share a small portion of chips for a fraction of the Syns of what I used to order.

 Thanks to Syns, I never had to go a day without chocolate!

 I loved sitting down with my cup of tea and a Cadbury Freddo (5 Syns), or a chocolate teacake (5½ Syns), as a daily treat.